makersacademy/takeaway-challenge/docs/review.md

 # Step 3: Application code and \*.rb files

 ## Use of modules
-There are two main uses of modules in Ruby; one is to provide 'utility' libraries (which are often a code smell) and the other is to provide mixins.
+There are two main uses of modules in Ruby; one is to provide 'utility' libraries (which are sometimes a code smell) and the other is to provide mixins.
 However, using a module as a mixin can violate the Single Responsibility Principle.
 Although code is _defined_ in the module, when it is `include`d in a class, its behaviour becomes part of that class and therefore part of the class's responsibilities.
-Shared behavioiur can be refactored into mixins (e.g. `BikeContainer` in Boris Bikes), but other responsibilities the class is dependent on should be injected (see [Appropriate use of Dependency Injection](appropriate-use-of-dependency-injection)).
+Shared behavioiur can be refactored into mixins (e.g. `BikeContainer` in Boris Bikes), but other responsibilities the class is dependent on (e.g. sending text messages for the restaurant) should be injected (see [Appropriate use of Dependency Injection](appropriate-use-of-dependency-injection)).

 ## Demeter violations